isabelle-prover/cookbook/README.md

 # Isabelle Community Cookbook

+## What is this?

+This repository contains the resources for the [isabelle community cookbook](https://isabelle.systems/cookbook).
-This repository is a collection of useful tips/tricks/hints for [Isabelle](https://isabelle.in.tum.de/) users contributed by the community.
+The cookbook contains a collection of useful tips/tricks/hints for Isabelle users.

+## How to contribute

+If you want to add/udpdate an entry, simply add/edit the corresponding entry in the corresponding directory and create a pull request.
+If you need help, simply create an [issue](https://github.com/isabelle-prover/cookbook/issues).

 ## Build Site locally